wpswings/event-tickets-manager-for-woocommerce/README.txt

 == Upgrade Notice ==

-= 1.2.4 - Released on 01 February 2024 =
+= 1.2.5 - Released on 28 February 2024 =
-* New: Bar Code Scanning
-* Fixes : Unnecessary JS Enqueue issue.
+* Fixes : Critical warning issue on order status change.
-* New: Compatibility with Direct Checkout for WooCommerce plugin
+* New : Compatibility with Latest WP[6.4.3] and WC[8.6.1].